ENIGMA-infra/ENIGMA-PD/docs/index.md

-# Welcome to the ENIGMA PD documentation
+# Welcome to the ENIGMA-PD documentation page!

-This site provides information on ENIGMA-PD team, projects, docs.
+This site provides information on the ENIGMA-PD team, ongoing and completed projects, and useful resources.

 <div class="grid cards" markdown>